Minimal residual method

 A comparison of the norm of error and residual in the CG method (blue) and the MINRES method (green).
 The matrix used comes from a 2D boundary-value problem.

 The Minimal Residual Method or MINRES is a Krylov subspace method for the iterative solution of symmetric linear equation systems.
 It was proposed by mathematicians Christopher Conway Paige and Michael Alan Saunders in 1975.

-In contrast to the popular CG method, the MINRES method does not assume that the matrix is positive definite, only the symmetry of the matrix is mandatory.
+In contrast to the popular CG method, the MINRES method does not assume that the matrix is positive semidefinite, only the symmetry of the matrix is mandatory.

 GMRES vs. MINRES

 The GMRES method is essentially a generalization of MINRES for arbitrary matrices.
 Both minimize the 2-norm of the residual and do the same calculations in exact arithmetic when the matrix is symmetric.
 MINRES is a short-recurrence method with a constant memory requirement, whereas GMRES requires storing the whole Krylov space, so its memory requirement is roughly proportional to the number of iterations.
 On the other hand, GMRES tends to suffer less from loss of orthogonality.